 Welcome to What I Eat in a Day, a blog series that showcases the daily lives and meals of Thrive Market members like you.
-Today we’re talking with Mark Sisson, the founder of Mark’s Daily Apple, godfather to the Primal food and lifestyle movement, and the New York Times bestselling author of “The Keto Reset Diet”.
+Today we will talk about the Mark Sisson diet with Mark Sisson himself, the founder of Mark’s Daily Apple, godfather to the Primal food and lifestyle movement, and the New York Times bestselling author of “The Keto Reset Diet”.
 After three decades of researching and educating folks on why food is the key to maintaining optimal wellness, Mark launched Primal Kitchen, a real-food company that creates Primal, paleo, keto, and Whole30-friendly kitchen staples.

 Health has always been a part of my life—when I was an elite athlete, as most athletes do, I manipulated my diet and training regimen with the goal of adding power and shaving off time.
 I remember at one point, my training stalled, my recovery was slow, and the results I was getting didn’t match the effort I was putting in.
 I found myself frustrated at the information I was finding to improve my health, so I dug deeper into genetics and human evolution until I arrived at what I now call the Primal Blueprint—principles for living and eating in a way that is compatible with our hard-wiring as humans.